joelhawksley/identity/components/slides.md

 # [fit] Linters

-^ First, we realized that we needed to encourage engineers to use the components we wrote.
+^ First, we've realized that we need to encourage engineers to use the components we wrote.

 ---

+[.code-highlight: all]
+[.code-highlight: 7]
+[.code-highlight: 4, 16]

 ```ruby
 class ComponentUsageTest